 - FreeStyle LibreLink installed on a smartphone is intended for use by a single person.
-It must not be used by more than one person due to the risk of misinterpreting glucose information. - If you are using a FreeStyle Libre Sensor with the FreeStyle LibreLink app or you started your FreeStyle Libre 2 Sensor with the FreeStyle Libre 2 Reader, you will not receive alarms from the FreeStyle LibreLink app.
+It must not be used by more than one person due to the risk of misinterpreting glucose information. - If you are using a FreeStyle Libre Sensor with the FreeStyle LibreLink app or you started your FreeStyle Libre 2 or Libre 2 Plus Sensor with another device, you will not receive alarms from the FreeStyle LibreLink app.